 More Silhouette Academy Tutorials

-Last but not least don’t forget to grab free cut files for your cutting machine.
+Last but not least don’t forget to grab some free cut files for your cutting machine.
+Sign up for our newsletter to get exclusive subricber cut files too!
 I have been sharing them monthly since February so you are sure to find something you like in the bundles!
 Then you know what else you can do with your favorites!?
 Add them to your Silhouette Library.

 Let's Get Cutting-